ianthehenry/basilica/README.md

         - applies recursively, if multiple depths are ever supported
 - response: a JSON-encoded post
     - if `depth` is greater than `0`, it will include `children`
+    - `idUser` will be resolved for the root post and all children, recursively
     - remember that `count` is always the *total* number of children, regardless of the `limit`

 ### `GET /posts`